ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 DPF capabilities are available through the following main contexts:

 - Entry: Loads the minimum number of plugins for basic use.
 It is the default.
-Checks if at least one increments exists from the following :ref:`Ansys licensing increments list<target_to_ansys_license_increments_list>`.
+Checks if at least one increment exists from the following :ref:`Ansys licensing increments list<target_to_ansys_license_increments_list>`.
 This increment won't be blocked.
 - Premium: Loads the entry and the premium capabilities that require a license checkout.
 Blocks an increment from the following :ref:`Ansys licensing increments list<target_to_ansys_license_increments_list>`.